 The courses and curriculum of the nursing program are designed to achieve the following student outcomes.
-Graduates from the program will:
+Upon completion of the program, students should be able to:

-- apply biblical principles to professional nursing practice; - provide holistic nursing care based on evidence gained through empirical testing, and personal, ethical, and aesthetic knowledge;
+- apply biblical principles to professional nursing practice; - provide holistic nursing care based on evidence gained through empirical testing, and personal, ethical, and aesthetic knowledge; - analyze subjective and objective data for scientific merit;

-- analyze subjective and objective data for scientific merit: - demonstrate academic responsibility in current curriculum; - view each person as created in the image of God, and therefore, worthy of respect and dignity; - recognize the influence of the environment on the health of individuals and communities; - convey a Christian worldview of health as the ability to function in harmony with God, self, others and the environment; - deliver nursing care aimed at assisting persons and communities in their response to actual and potential health problems; - provide compassionate care for the whole person with the aim of promoting the healthcare team through verbal, nonverbal, and written communication; and - affirm spiritual care as primary to the health of individuals and society.
+- demonstrate academic responsibility in current curriculum: - view each person as created in the image of God, and therefore, worthy of respect and dignity; - recognize the influence of the environment on the health of individuals and communities; - convey a Christian worldview of health as the ability to function in harmony with God, self, others and the environment; - deliver nursing care aimed at assisting persons and communities in their response to actual and potential health problems; - provide compassionate care for the whole person with the aim of promoting the healthcare team through verbal, nonverbal, and written communication; and - affirm spiritual care as primary to the health of individuals and society.